 - Depression

 Benzodiazepine withdrawal typically begins within a few hours after the last dosage is taken.
 Many people experience anxiety and feeling disoriented, with all symptoms peaking around the second or third day.
 Symptoms begin to lessen around the third or fourth day.
+However, some people experience withdrawal symptoms that can last from two to eight weeks.
+These lingering symptoms may include anxiety, depression, lethargy, and difficulty with memory.

-How Does Benzodiazepine Detox in Nashville, TN Work?
+How Does Benzodiazepine Detox in Nashville Work?

 Assessment